selwynpolit/d9book/book/bq.md

 ### Batch API in controllers

 The Batch API is often used in connection with forms.
-If you\'re using a page callback, you will need to set up all the items, submit them to the batch API, and then call `batch_process()` with a url as the argument.
+If you\'re using a page callback, you will need to set up all the items, submit them to the batch API, and then call `batch_process()` with a URL as the argument.

 ```php
 return batch_process('node/1');
 ```

-After the batch is complete, Drupal will redirect you to that url.
+After the batch is complete, Drupal will redirect you to that URL.
 E.g. `/node/1`

 ::: tip More link
 [Drupal API \| Batch operations](https://api.drupal.org/api/drupal/core%21includes%21form.inc/group/batch/10.0.x)